Posts

 On the right track?

 As expected, Rishi Sunak, in his closing speech to the Tory Party conference in Manchester this afternoon, announced the scrapping of the HS2 rail link from Birmingham to Manchester.
 He did, however, pledge to continue with the link from London to Birmingham from Euston, as originally planned, rather than Old Oak Common, though no longer delivered under the management of HS2 Ltd. His announcement at least offers some clarity of purpose and ends speculation on the future of the second leg, though on the wider picture of rail connectivity it raises almost as many questions as it answers.
-He very bullishly set out a list of supposed benefits arising out of the axing of the second leg and the wider distribution of the estimated £36billion saving to other rail, tram and road projects in the North of England and Scotland, plus electrified links to Wales from Crew ase, but whether this will be enough to mollify angry regional mayors like Andy Street and Andy Burnham is doubtful.
-I expect we&#
+He very bullishly set out a list of supposed benefits arising out of the axing of the second leg and the wider distribution of the estimated £36billion saving to other rail, tram and road projects in the North of England and Scotland, plus electrified links to Wales from Crewe, but whether this will be enough to mollify angry regional mayors like Andy Street and Andy Burnham is doubtful.
+I expect we'

 State of the Union